-The PDM periodically queries the Pod about its status, called a "status check".
+The PDM periodically queries the Pod about its status, called a "status check."
 The PDM performs a status check:

 - When you wake up the PDM.

 - When you navigate to the Pod Info tab.

 - Periodically, whether the PDM is awake or asleep.
-These "sleeping status checks" occur every five minutes.